dukeboard/kevoree-modeling-framework/README.md

 What is BigModel ?
 ------------------

-Model can reach a huge size, especially when considering it a an history of monitoring system or while modeling a use domain like all the topology of a cluster.
-In such case study, model can fit in the memory and we need a better way to interact with informations.
+Models can reach a huge size, especially when using it to store the monitored history of a system or while modeling a domain of use such as all the possible topologies of a cluster of machines.
+In such case study, models can not fit in memory anymore and we need a better way to interact with informations.
 Similarly to BigData we speak of BigModel in such cases.

 ### Concept overview

-KMF Persistence API is based on the following asumption: despite a model not fit in memory, or is stored on a remote server, it's manipulation must be seamless to memory storage.
-The global concept behind KMF persistence if lazy load, in short when naviguating into model we will load seamlessly the model element we need.
-If a model element is created in memory or already load, a cache will optimize the load.
-In addition we try to limit the lazy while retriving an object through is path, in short a lookup of an element with is path only load one model element.
+KMF Persistence API is based on the following asumption: despite a model does not fit in memory, or is stored on a remote server, its authoring must be exactly identical to the in memory authoring.
+The main concept behind the KMF persistence layer is the lazy load.
+In short, the model seamlessly loads model elements on demand, when required by the navigation in the model.
+If a model element is created in memory or already loaded, a cache will optimizes the load.
+To reduce the space in memory, an element is loaded only if its path is looked for.
+Moreover, the attributes and referenced elements are loaded only if a get or a set is performed on one of them.
 This concept allows to go directly in deep in the graph object without any extra-cost like a select in a database.

 ### PersistenceFactory

 The main entry point for the persistence KMF API is a special factory : PersistenceKMFFactory.
-This factory allows to interact with the BigModel through the lookup of an element using is path, and the save of an element thourgh persist method.
+This factory allows to interact with the BigModel through the lookup of elements using their path, and the save of elements using the persist method.
 A simple batch concept allows to save several elements shortly.
-All modification is only written to the remote storage or disk when a call on **commit** method is performed.
+All modifications are actually written to the remote storage or disk only when a call on **commit** method is performed.
 Finally the **clearCache** method allows to close the factory and free the memory.

 ``` java
 trait PersistenceKMFFactory {